lurto/winfulldark_v2/README.md

 Downsides
 =============
-- If explorer.exe is restarted is the task manager, the changes will be reverted. (only with AD GPO)
+- If explorer.exe is restarted in the task manager, the changes will be reverted. (only with AD GPO)
 - After restart or Winodws user logout, changes will be reverted. (only with AD GPO)